TAQ2/tic-tac-toe-tests/ROADMAP.md

 * circleci
 * cleanups and incompletes
-* deploy to github pages
+* investigate deploying to github user as opposed to repo
 * cypress tests for a draw
 * use react 16 features e.g. fragments